Clinical Pastoral Education (CPE) is a program of education and formation for the professional work of pastoral and spiritual care practitioners.

 CPE Units

-Three CPE units, each worth 48 points, are available at the University of Divinity:
+Three CPE units, each worth 48 points, are available at the University of Divinity.
+CPE units may be studied concurrently with other units at the University.

-- a successful interview with the CPE Centre Director or delegate.
+- Enrolment in CP9100Z requires a letter of offer from the CPE Centre Director or delegate.

-- a successful interview with the CPE Centre Director or delegate.
+- Enrolment in CP9170Z requires a letter of offer from the CPE Centre Director or delegate.

 These are postgraduate units which may be taken in undergraduate courses, such as the Bachelor of Ministry, Bachelor of Theology or the Advanced Diploma in Theology and Ministry, as well as in postgraduate courses.
 The units are taught at a postgraduate level so the postgraduate unit fee applies.
 A full time unit is based on a 38-hour week.